judoscale/judoscale-python/README.md

 # judoscale-python

-Official Python adapter for Judoscale—advanced autoscaling for Heroku
+Official Python adapter for Judoscale—the advanced autoscaler for Heroku

 ## Installation